rabbithat/Mecrisp-Stellaris_stack_simulator/README.md

 to debug it.
 It turns out the rv algorithm ( the line of forth that the simulator helped me debug) didn't do what I thought it would, but I didn't realize that until I could keep it from crashing, which the simulator helped me do.

+In any case, the results of the simulator are functionally equivalent to the non-simulated code, so if it works on the simulator, it will work on the non-simulated code too.